floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 ## Don't be afraid to pass and return structs by value

 There's still a lot of outdated 'optimization advice' about passing and returning structs by value in C and C++ around.
-In C++ this advice is sometimes even justified because copying a non-trivial C++ object may be much more expensive than it looks at first glance because complex custom copying code might be invoked (passing std::string objects by value is the best/worst example).
+In C++ this advice is sometimes even justified because copying a non-trivial C++ object may be much more expensive than it looks on the surface because complex custom copying code might be invoked under the hood (passing std::string objects by value is the best/worst example).

 The situation in C is a whole lot simpler, copying a struct is always a straight copy operation without involving custom code.